d-michail/python-jgrapht/docs/tutorial.rst

 Adding edges
 ------------

-Edges are pair of vertices, either ordered or unordered, depending on the type of the graph.
+Edges are pairs of vertices, either ordered or unordered, depending on whether the graph is directed or undirected.
+In the default graph, edges are represented using integers.
-In the |Bindings| edges are also identified using integers.
-These edge identifiers are automatically given to the edge when they are first added to the graph,
+These edges are automatically created by the graph.

 .. nbplot::

   >>> e1 = g.add_edge(0, 1)

-The call above creates a new edge from vertex 0 to vertex 1 and returns its identifier.
+The call above creates a new edge from vertex 0 to vertex 1 and returns its representation.
 Multiple edges can be created in one go by using,

 .. nbplot::

   >>> g.add_edges_from([(0, 2), (1, 2)])

-The method returns the identifiers of the newly created edges.
-Note also that it is possible to provide the edge identifier using,
+The method returns the newly created edges.
+Note also that it is possible to provide the edge representation explicitly using,

 .. nbplot::